 - Companies that spent on in-person marketing events are now redirecting what they have to digital.

-Not all of your content needs to be planned.
+I say ‘flexible’ because not all of your content needs to be planned.
 In fact, some shouldn’t.
 Your content should be responsive to the questions people are asking now.